What to Feed your Dog?

 Dysbiosis would not help serotonin production and so dry foods are likely to not help.

 Generally speaking, diets rich in L Trytophan which is often found is fish oil will help.
-Lindsay, (2005) recommends 15-18% protein for reactive dogs as says diets to high in protein prevent serotonin crossing the brain barrier.
-Dr Brady would dispute this.
+Lindsay, (2005) recommends 15-18% protein for reactive dogs as says diets too high in protein prevent serotonin crossing the brain barrier.
+Dr Brady would dispute this arguing that conclusion has been made by kibble companies choosing to interpret the data so suit their means to sell kibble.
 However before you think raw is way too high in protein, if you look at the packet it might say 60% chicken but that is the recipe not the nutritional intake.
 To find the nutritional intake you want to look at the ‘crude analytical constituents’ part of the label, where the overall protein percentage will be lower, probably around 15%.

 I’m currently looking at a packet of Raw and it is 14.6% protein so even if you agree with the studies cited by Lindsay (2005) the raw diet is still not too high in protein even if whats going in there is all meat, bone and offal and a few veggies.